BabylonJS/Documentation/content/features/featuresDeepDive/animation/animation_introduction.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/9/99/Horse_gif_slow.gif" title="Horse Animation" caption="from Wikimedia Commons (https://commons.wikimedia.org/wiki/File:Horse_gif_slow.gif)"/>

 During the design stage the creator will need to consider how long a sequence should take and how smooth it needs to be.
 The smoother the movement the more frames are required.
-Once the number of frames is known then the animation frames per second can be found.
+Once the number of frames is known the animation frames per second can be inferred.
 Also knowing the object's start position and end position and how many frames are required will determine the object's movement per frame.

 In Babylon.js, as in stop motion animation, individual objects have to be moved one by.
 Whereas we might talk about the overall finished piece as an animation in Babylon.js an _Animation_ is also a specific object that details a transformation, timing and looping that can then be applied to any mesh, camera or light.
 To this data is added values at key frames from which Babylon.js calculates the transformations to take place for the in between frames.